k-nizy/Go-kigali/kigali-go/MANUAL_IMAGE_SETUP.md

 ## 📋 **Quick Checklist (15 minutes total)**

-- [ ] Download 6 images from provided links
+- [ ] Download 6 images from the provided links
 - [ ] Compress images using TinyPNG
 - [ ] Move to correct folder
 - [ ] Update file extensions in code